l33tllama/leofebey.com/pages/04.services/01.workshops/workshops.md

 I have run an online game development course (video call) for kids with Autism spectrum disorder.
 Where I created workshop material and assisted the participants in making small games (with Godot Engine).

 ## Planned Workshops
-* Raspberry Pi Workshop - Sensor Box (soon)
+* Game Development with Godot

 ## Possible Other Future Workshops
-* Game development - Godot Engine
 * Arduino - Undecided project
 * Intro to Arduino (with libraries)
 * Game development for beginners